 How To Use Your Cricut Joy And Cricut Design Space

-I hope that was useful, now you have all you need its time for the best bit, crafting.
-Check out my Cricut Design Space guide which is packed with everything you need to know to use your Cricut Joy.
+I hope that was useful; now you have all you need, it’s time for the best bit, crafting.
+Check out my Cricut Design Space guide, which contains everything you need to know to use your Cricut Joy.

 Please note this post contains affiliate links.